stevevib/Hubitat/Drivers/OnkyoMultiZoneAVR/README.md

 <br>
 <br>

-Some receivers may not respond to commands as expected.
+~~Some receivers may not respond to commands as expected.
 I own two Onkyo AVRs; a TX-NR3010 purchased in 2013 and a TX-NR777 purchased in 2017.
-The 3010 refuses to respond to volume commands for Zone 2 and returns *ZVLN/A* when any attempt is made to change the volume setting using either a specific volume level or the volume up/down commands.
+The 3010 refuses to respond to volume commands for Zone 2 and returns *ZVLN/A* when any attempt is made to change the volume setting using either a specific volume level or the volume up/down commands.~~

-While this could certainly be related to issues with this driver, the 777 works as expected and other methods I have tried to control the 3010's volume (including Node-RED with the node-red-contrib-eiscp node) result in the same *ZVLN/A* response.
+~~While this could certainly be related to issues with this driver, the 777 works as expected and other methods I have tried to control the 3010's volume (including Node-RED with the node-red-contrib-eiscp node) result in the same *ZVLN/A* response.~~

-Unfortunately, the TX-NR3010 has been out of production for a number of years and it's unlikely that Onkyo will be releasing additional firmware updates that might fix this issue.
-Hopefully, this problem is isolated to the 3010 (or is something specific to my 3010 only) and not a widespread issue with other models of that vintage.
+~~Unfortunately, the TX-NR3010 has been out of production for a number of years and it's unlikely that Onkyo will be releasing additional firmware updates that might fix this issue.
+Hopefully, this problem is isolated to the 3010 (or is something specific to my 3010 only) and not a widespread issue with other models of that vintage.~~
+To avoid the problem above, make sure your zone 2 (3, or 4) settings are properly configurred.
+In the case of the TX-NR3010 the zone settings are on the speaker configuration page.
+At some point I must have changed the config and inadvertantly re-enabled the 9 channel setting which disabled the zone 2 speakers.
 <br>
 <br>

 ___
 <br>
 <br>
-Donations are never required but always appreciated.
+Donations, while never required are  always appreciated.
 If you feel so inclined, you can help fuel my addiction gadgets, gizmos, good coffee and good beer (and occasionally, coffee flavored beer but <b>never</b> beer flavored coffee!) by visiting: https://www.paypal.com/donate?hosted_button_id=QQFKFQZWNM8SG